mavryk-network/pytezos/docs/source/quick_start.rst

     .encode()

 Apparently, we need to pass a list of requests, where each item contains owner address and token ID.
-In addition to that a callback address is expected which should accept the response (currently there are no on-chain views in Tezos, this async pattern is a workaround for them).
+In addition to that a callback address is expected which should accept the response (currently there are no on-chain views in Mavryk, this async pattern is a workaround for them).
 PyMavryk allows you to keep that address empty and get the view result:

 .. code-block:: python